 - Streamlines flow of information in an organization

 - Improves collaboration

 - Captures and uses knowledge for better decision making

 Knowledge management systems help employees and executives cut through the noise, share information, and improve their decision-making.

-What users need to look for in a knowledge management tool
+What do users need to look for in a knowledge management tool?

 Make sure that your team’s knowledge management tool has these key features in order for it to be effective and useful:

 A good knowledge management tool must allow for real-time collaboration.

 This will give knowledge workers the opportunity to work together simultaneously, brainstorm ideas, innovate and solve problems with their collective experience and knowledge.

 A knowledge management tool should make the process of documentation and content creation, as easy and robust as possible.